ParallelMaths/parallel/pages/8-28-seven-bridges-konigsberg.md

 ---

-Exactly two nodes (degree 3) have an odd degree, so YES this network can be drawn.
+With the addition of the new line segment, two of the odd degree nodes become even degree nodes.
+Now only two of the nodes have an odd degree, so yes, this network can be drawn with a single line.
 :::